kai-ll/leokai-md/md/en/v1_faq.md

 # FAQ
 ## StepPot Frequently Asked Questions

-StepPot is a free reward app where you can complete missions such as walking or watching ads to collect entries and join the **Mega Lotto 6/45** draw held every Wednesday at 9:00 PM (GMT+8).
+StepPot is a free reward app where you can complete missions such as walking or watching ads to collect entries and join the **Mega Lotto 6/45** event held every Wednesday at 9:00 PM (GMT+8).
 Winners are determined based on the official results.

 ## 1. Service & Tickets
 **Q. Is StepPot a paid service?**